starikcetin/Eflatun.EventBus/README.md

 using UnityEngine;
 using Zenject;

-public class ListenerA : MonoBehaviour, IEventListener<EventA>
+public class ListenerA : MonoBehaviour
 {
     // Get our event bus from Extenject. private EventBus<EventA> _eventBus;